sairaorgb/obsidianNotes/dev/devDocs/javascript/JS Intro.md

 #### The modern mode, "use strict"

-- Some stuff in older versions of js is deprecated, A special directive `use strict` is used at the top of script to let env know that this script used modern stuff.
+- Some stuff in older versions of js is deprecated, A special directive `use strict` is used at the top of script to let env know that this script use modern stuff.
 - it is enabled by default in modern js.

 #### Variables